fahdrahali/awesome-books/README.md

 # Awesome Books Collection

-> A basic website that allows users to add/remove books from a list.
+> A "Awesome-Books" is a tool that display your books. and it allows you to add and remove books from the list.

 ## Getting Started

-To get a local copy up and running follow these setup steps.
+To get a local copy up and running follow these simple example steps.

+- clone the project: `git clone https://github.com/fahdrahali/awesome-books.git`
+- install dependencices : `npm install`

 **Setup**